sthaid/proj_diffraction/README.md

 This project demonstrates single photon quantum interference, using a double slit.

 The sub-directories are described below.
-The most important are xrpm and ifsim.
+The most important are xrpm, xrpm/results, ifsim, and apparatus.
 Each sub-directory contains a README.

 ### Directories